What Is Macular Degeneration?

 - Early: Treatment in the early stage usually consists of annual eye exams and lifestyle adjustments, such as diet and exercise.

-- Advanced: Your doctor can recommend a number of possibilities, including injections and laser surgery.
+- Advanced: Dr. Tepper can recommend a number of possibilities, including medications, injections, and laser surgery.

 Which option is best will depend on the type of AMD you have.

 Is macular degeneration preventable?

 It may not be possible to prevent macular degeneration as it is part of the natural aging process.
 However, there are steps a patient can take to reduce their risk of this eye condition later on.
 Dr. Tepper recommends healthy lifestyle changes like regular diet and exercise.
 These can help boost your immune system and delay or even prevent macular degeneration.

 How do I know if I have macular degeneration?

 The only way to know if you have macular degeneration is through a comprehensive eye exam at Wicker Park Eye Center.
 During this appointment, we will review your medical history and thoroughly examine your eyes.
 If you do have any eye conditions, our experienced professionals will provide you with the best treatment options available.

 What can I expect as an eye care patient?